infozenfrance/Phraseanet-Docs/en/User/Guide/Search.rst

 * **The search between double quotes** is possible : it allows to search for contiguous terms in the media descriptive notes.

-Other options exists using advanced operators.
+Other options exist using advanced operators.

 .. seealso::